 This fact sheet is also available as a PDF.

-Religious studies explores the role of religion in culture through study of sacred texts, languages, ethics, beliefs and the history of religious traditions.
+The religious studies program explores the role of religion in culture through the study of sacred texts, languages, ethics, beliefs and the history of religious traditions.
 Courses examine the influence of religion in shaping the human quest for meaning.

-Religious studies is inherently multidisciplinary, encompassing social-scientific, literary, linguistic, historical, cross-cultural and theological methods of inquiry.
+The religious studies program is inherently multidisciplinary, encompassing social-scientific, literary, linguistic, historical, cross-cultural and theological methods of inquiry.

-The Department of Religious Studies at Stetson University offers a wide array of courses in biblical studies, world religions (Judaism, Christianity, Islam, religions of Asia), ethics, archaeology, theology and new religious movements, as well as courses in biblical Hebrew and Greek.
+The Department of Religious Studies offers a wide variety of courses in biblical studies, world religions (Judaism, Christianity, Islam, religions of Asia), ethics, archaeology, theology and new religious movements, as well as courses in biblical Hebrew and Greek.

-Majoring in religious studies at Stetson University not only provides a student with the knowledge and skills necessary to pursue graduate or professional study (in graduate schools or seminary), but it also provides a student with good reasoning and analytical skills, excellent writing and communication skills, and an exposure to the great questions and great thinkers that have shaped our world.
+Majoring or minoring in religious studies at Stetson University not only provides a student with the knowledge and skills necessary to pursue graduate or professional study, it also provides a student with good reasoning and analytical skills, excellent writing and communication skills, and an exposure to the great questions and great thinkers that have shaped our world.

 Academics and Research

-All religious studies majors must complete a senior research project in which they work closely with a faculty member in directed and independent research, culminating in a major research paper and an oral presentation.
+All students majoring in religious studies must complete a senior research project in which they work closely with a faculty member in directed and independent research, culminating in a major research paper and an oral presentation.
 This is a capstone course in which the student demonstrates research, critical thinking and communication skills.

 Facilities and opportunities

-In addition to regular classroom study, the department offers study abroad opportunities, with faculty leading various travel courses that include visits to Israel, Egypt, Jordan, Turkey, Greece, England and France.
-In addition, students can participate in a summer travel course focusing on religion and the civil rights movement.
+In addition to regular classroom study, the department offers study abroad opportunities in which faculty lead various travel courses that include visits to Israel, Egypt, Jordan, Turkey, Greece, England and France.
+In addition, students can participate in a summer travel course focusing on religion and the Civil Rights Movement.

 Preparation for graduate study

-Religious studies majors are well-prepared for continuing graduate study in religion.
+Students in the religious studies program are well prepared for continuing graduate study in religion.
 Our graduates study at some of the best graduate programs in religion, and often receive substantial grants and scholarships from those institutions.

 Awards and Recognition

-The faculty members in the department are not only dedicated classroom teachers, but also are active scholars, as evidenced by their publications, participation in scholarly organizations, and presentations at academic conferences.
-Several faculty members have been recipients of university awards for teaching excellence, scholarship, community service, and involvement with students.
-Faculty members include:
+The religious studies faculty members are dedicated classroom teachers and active scholars, as evidenced by their publications, participation in scholarly organizations and presentations at academic conferences.
+Several faculty members have been recipients of university awards for teaching excellence, scholarship, community service and involvement with students.
+The faculty includes:

-- Donald William Musser, Ph.D., University of Chicago; theology, religion and culture
+- Donald Musser, Ph.D., University of Chicago; theology, religion and culture

 - Kandy Queen Sutherland, Ph.D., Southern Baptist Theological Seminary; Hebrew scriptures, women and gender studies